-As of the date of this proxy statement, N. Anthony Coles was nominated to serve on our board of directors as our chief executive officer; Deborah Baron and Morris Birnbaum were nominated to serve on our board of directors by Pfizer Inc.; Christopher Gordon, Adam Koppel, Ruth McKernan and Gabrielle Sulzberger were nominated to serve on our board of directors by BC Perception Holdings, LP; Marijn Dekkers and Norbert Riedel were nominated to serve on our board of directors as unaffiliated directors by BC Perception Holdings, LP, with the prior written consent of Pfizer Inc.; and Doug Giordano was nominated to serve on our board of directors as the director mutually agreed by us and ARYA Sciences Holdings II pursuant to the Business Combination Agreement.
+As of the date of this proxy statement, N. Anthony Coles was nominated to serve on our board of directors as our chief executive officer; Deborah Baron and Suneet Varma were nominated to serve on our board of directors by Pfizer Inc.; Christopher Gordon, Adam Koppel, Ruth McKernan and Gabrielle Sulzberger were nominated to serve on our board of directors by BC Perception Holdings, LP; Marijn Dekkers and Norbert Riedel were nominated to serve on our board of directors by BC Perception Holdings, LP, with the prior written consent of Pfizer Inc.; and Doug Giordano was nominated to serve on our board of directors as the director mutually agreed by us and ARYA Sciences Holdings II pursuant to the Business Combination Agreement.

 In addition, under the Registration and Shareholder Rights Agreement, subject to certain exceptions, in the event that we propose to issue any capital stock or rights, options or warrants to purchase capital stock or other securities convertible into or exchangeable or exercisable for capital stock, or New Securities, each Sponsor Holder has the right to purchase, in lieu of the person to whom we proposed to issue such New Securities, its pro rata proportion of such New Securities.
-Such preemptive rights will terminate on the earlier to occur of the seventh anniversary of the closing date of the Business Combination and (i) in the case of BC Perception Holdings, LP, the date on which BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination and (iii) in the case of ARYA Sciences Holdings II and Perceptive Life Sciences Master Fund Ltd, the date on which ARYA Sciences Holdings II and Perceptive Life Sciences Master Fund Ltd beneficially own less than 80% of the amount of securities they held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities they held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination.
+Such preemptive rights will terminate on the earlier to occur of the seventh anniversary of the closing date of the Business Combination and (i) in the case of BC Perception Holdings, LP, the date on which BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination and (iii) in the case of ARYA Sciences Holdings II and Perceptive Life Sciences Master Fund Ltd, the date on which ARYA Sciences Holdings II and Perceptive Life Sciences Master Fund Ltd beneficially owns less than 80% of the amount of securities they held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities they held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination or BC Perception Holdings, LP beneficially owns less than 50% of the amount of securities it held at the closing of the Business Combination.